sirjofri/EditorScreenshot/Readme.md

 ## Usage

-To capture a screenshot, run the `EditorScreenshot.CaptureFile <File>` command.
+To capture a screenshot, run the `ScriptedEditorScreenshot.CaptureFile <File>` command.
 This command expects a path to a description file, which is an INI file.
 The format of the file is described in the following section.

-The command `EditorScreenshot.Capture` will open a file dialog to select the description file.
+The command `ScriptedEditorScreenshot.Capture` will open a file dialog to select the description file.

 The path to the file is relative to the project directory, or an absolute path.